Current research projects

 These projects were funded directly by retailers, growers, service providers and regulators in Australia and New Zealand.
 The Guidelines and UtG projects, delivered in August and October 2015 respectively, conclude the first round of FPSC coordinated research activities.

 If you are interested in participating in future FPSC coordinated research projects, please subscribe to the FPSC A-NZ newsletter where announcements about future requests for proposals and project sponsorship opportunities will be announced.
-You can also contact us directly to discuss any specific suggestions or concerns.
+You can also contact us to discuss any specific suggestions or concerns.